 Find out more about our fantastic planning opportunities today.

 At Welwyn Hatfield we’re steeped in planning heritage but we’re not standing still.
-Welwyn Garden City was established one hundred years ago and embodies the visionary principles of pioneering town planner Raymond Unwin whilst Hatfield is a post-war new town designated under the 1946 New Towns Act.
+Welwyn Garden City was established one hundred years ago and embodies the visionary principles of pioneering urban planner Ebenezer Howard whilst Hatfield is a post-war new town designated under the 1946 New Towns Act.

 These towns are home to many major businesses, including the headquarters of two major food retailers and the University of Hertfordshire and the Royal Veterinary College.
 Located in the Metropolitan Green Belt, the borough also covers a sizeable rural area and includes a number of historic villages.